Skip to main content

 Its architecture consists of several layers, including the radio interface, network switching subsystem, and operation and support subsystem.

-At the core, it enables communication between mobile devices through base stations and various network elements.
+At the core, it enables communication between mobile devices through base stations and network elements.

 Conceived in the early 1980s, GSM has grown to become the most widely used mobile communication standard.